chocolatey/choco-wiki/Moderation.md

 ## Package Review Process
 When reviewing new and existing packages, a reviewer/moderator will have a few things left for review after the verifier and validator have verified a package.

+### Moderation Workflow
+#### Normal Workflow
+The normal flow of moderation works roughly like this:

+1. A maintainer submits a package.
+That puts the package in a pending status (pending automated review checks).
+1. If automated reviews don't require changes, the package moves to a "Ready" status.
+1. If a moderator doesn't find any required changes, they move the package to an "Approved" status.

+#### Full Workflow
+1. A maintainer submits a package.
+That puts the package in a pending status (Pending automated review checks).
+1. If automated reviews don't require changes, the package moves to a "Ready" status.
+(Ready for Reviewer)
+1. If any of the automated review checks flag a package, the package moves to a "Waiting" status.
+(Waiting for maintainer to take corrective action)
+1. The package will sit in the Waiting status until a maintainer resubmits the package (starts the process from step one) or responds ("Responds").
+1. If a moderator doesn't find any required changes, they move the package to an "Approved" status.

 ### Maintainer Process
 **FYI:** Ensure that you can receive emails from Chocolatey.org so that you will receive email notifications when a package review is updated.